fwaris/RTOpenAI/src/Samples/PlanSelection/PlanAssistant/readme.md

 - WebRTC transmits audio via the OPUS codec which offers high compression but retains good audio quality.
 For Web Sockets multiple choices exist.
 High quality audio is sent as uncompressed 24KHz PCM binary as base64 encoded strings.
 The bandwidth required is 10X that for OPUS.
 There other telephony formats available but the audio quality drops significantly.

 ### Strong Typing
 The RTOpenAI.Events library attempts to define F# types for all OpenAI realtime voice protocol messages (that are currently documented).
+Further, the client and server message are wrapped in F# DUs.
 This makes is easier for consuming applications to handle incoming 'server' messages and to send out correctly formatted 'client' messages.

-RTOpenAI currently works on IOS/MacOS and Android platfrom
+Once the realtime connection is established, there is a steady flow of incoming messages from the server over the WebRTC data channel.
+In the case of the sample these messages